 Created your Weebly website and need to manage cookies?
 We’ll show you how!
-In this guide, you’ll learn if and when you need a cookie consent management system (CMS) for Weebly and how to add iubenda’s Cookie Solution to your Weebly site.
+In this guide, you’ll learn if and when you need a cookie consent management system (CMS) for Weebly and how to add iubenda’s Privacy Controls and Cookie Solution to your Weebly site.

 Yes, you do, and here’s why!

 💡Not sure what privacy documents you need for your Weebly site?
 Do this quick quiz to see which laws apply to you and your business.